 When any Puppet command or service starts up, it gets values for all of its settings.
 Any of these settings could change the way that command or service behaves.

-A command or service will only read its settings once; if it needs to be reconfigured, it will need to be restarted or run again.
+A command or service only reads its settings once; if something needs to be reconfigured, it needs to be restarted or run again.

-When a Puppet command or service is started, you can specify any setting as a command line option, using two hyphens and the name of the setting:
+Settings from the command line have top priority, and always override settings from the config file.
+When a Puppet command or service is started, you can specify any setting as a command line option.

 $ sudo puppet agent --test --noop --certname temporary-name.example.com